silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 1 - Finding Lane Lines/README.md

 The drawlines function that was provided works quite well, but it only draws lines over the edges detected and often you end up with a line on each edge of the solid road line and not a single solid line.
 To solve this I noticed that while the lanes are in fact straight on the road, our camera viewing angle actually shows a slope for both the left lane (positive slope) and right lane (negative slope) as they converge at the top of the view.
 To draw a single line on the left and right lanes, I modified the draw_lines() function by first calculating the slope of the detected line coordinates.
 For slopes greater or less than 0.3 I appended the coordinates of the identified left or right lane lines.
 Slopes between -0.3 and 0.3 were ignored as edges close to zero did not appear as a lane line and often detected edges that were not lanes in certain frames of the video.

 Now that we know our left and right lanes, we can draw single, solid, red lines that trace the lane line through the entire region of interest.
 To accomplish this we need to determine the X-coordinates of the bottom of the line and the top of the line to be traced.
 Y-coordinates were already determined as the y-coordinates of the region of interest, 540 (bottom) and 350 (top) pixels.
-To draw the lines we used our x and y coordinates with the CV2.line function to draw our solid red lines in red.
+To draw the lines we used our x and y coordinates with the CV2.line function to draw our solid red lines in red.<p align="center">

 ![Figure11](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%201%20-%20Finding%20Lane%20Lines/test_pipeline_images/solidWhiteCurve.jpg)
 *Draw Lines Connecting Hough Lines*